Thomblin/bookmarks/README.md

 A simple search and suggest form helps you to find a link quickly.

 Groups, links and tags can be added easily via the webbrowser.
-Even though all information is stored in a yaml file which shall help you to deploy and share them with others.
+Even though all information is stored in a json file which shall help you to deploy and share them with others.

 # Example